Last updated: 2025-04-15

 Go to the Pickup tab.

 Under From postcodes, in the upper part of the window, create the rows needed for the route’s pickup area.
-Enter the earliest and latest pickup times in the Time - Earliest and Time - Latest columns.

 Under To terminals, in the lower part of the window, create the rows needed for the route’s arrival at terminals.

-For example, if you stated that the pickup should take place between 07.00 am and 08.00 am, and if the shipments will arrive at the terminal between 4.00 pm and 7.00 pm on the following day, enter “1” in the Plus days column.
-If, instead, arrival is between 4.00 pm and 7.00 pm on the same day, enter “0” in the Plus days column.
+For example, if you stated that the pickup should take place between 07.00 and 08.00 every Monday, and if the orders are to be unloaded at the terminal between 16.00 and 19.00 on Tuesday, enter "1" in the Plus days column.
+If, instead, arrival is between 16.00 and 19.00 on Monday (same day), leave it as "0".

 Go to the Delivery tab.